SamsonJonathan/simple_shell/README.md

-learning what Simple shell group project is all about with my partner
+i and my partner are learning simple shell